RdotSilva/Python-Craigslist-Scraper/README.md

 # Python Craigslist Scraper

 Python Scraper for Craigslist.
 Allows you to scrape craigslist search and produce the title, price, date, and url link of each post.
+This is a basic implementation and only shows a fraction of what can be done.

 ## Requirements